 Prior information is the evidence or beliefs about something that exist prior to or independently of the data to be analyzed.
 The mathematical representation of prior information (eg, of beliefs regarding the likely efficacy of hypothermia for HIE 6-24 hours after birth) must summarize both the known information and the remaining uncertainty.
 Some prior information is quite strong, such as data from many similar patients, and might have little remaining uncertainty or it can be weak or uninformative with substantial uncertainty.

 Clinicians routinely interpret the results of a new study in the context of prior work.
 Are the new results consistent?
 How can new information be synthesized with the old?
 Often this synthesis is done by clinicians when they consider the totality of evidence used to treat patients or interpret research studies.

 Prior information may be formally incorporated in trial analysis using Bayes theorem, which provides a mechanism for synthesizing information from multiple sources.3,4 Clear specification of the prior information used and assumptions made need to be reported in the article or appendix to allow transparency in the analysis and reporting of outcomes.

 Why Is Prior Information Important?

 When large quantities of patient outcome data are available, traditional non-Bayesian (frequentist) and Bayesian approaches for quantifying observed treatment effects will yield similar results because the contribution of the observed data will outweigh that of the prior information.
-This is not the case for ...
+This is ...